 What Causes Gingivitis?

 Proper oral hygiene doesn’t just consist of regularly brushing and flossing your teeth.
 It also includes regular dental cleaning appointments so your dentist can scrape off remnants of food particles and plaque that you can’t reach yourself.
 If you don’t follow proper oral hygiene habits — including regular dental visits — you are likely to suffer from gingivitis.
 As more food particles get stuck between your teeth, you start developing plaque, which is a sticky layer that invites bacterial growth.
 Plaque eventually turns to tartar, which is hard to remove with simple brushing.
+Tartar irritates the gumline, makes it more difficult to remove plaque, and acts as a barrier for bacteria.
+Tartar removal needs a dental cleaning by a professional.
 As such, poor oral hygiene leads to plaque and tartar accumulation, which leads to bacterial decay, which leads to gingivitis.

 - The primary initial signs of gingivitis is swollen and red gums caused by inflammation.

 - Your gums also become extremely sensitive and they start bleeding when you brush your teeth.